 There are already numerous procedures in place which benefit environmental figures.
 This includes reusing paper shredding as equestrian bedding, labelling internal bins clearly to make office segregation easier, sourcing food from local produce and sourcing suppliers which share the view that packaging should be kept at a minimum.

 Concerns were raised over the then up-coming Gentlemen’s Day, as Leicester Racecourse saw a huge rise in ticket sales to over twice as many as previous years.
 Rob’s trepidation may come to a surprise following such successful figures, but they were measured, as he explained it meant 12,500 plastic cups were used throughout the event.

 From negative to positive; the immediate increase in plastic-use has inspired Rob to consider an array of options.
 Revealing that Ladies Day will be the first Leicester Racecourse event without any plastic bottles, as canned water replaces them.
 However, this alone isn’t enough to suffice the plastic issue; reusable plastic cups which are exchanged for a deposit of just £1 are also being considered, something that would remove almost all plastic from events at the Oadby, Leicestershire based racecourse.

-Bakers Waste provide Leicester Racecourse with additional waste disposal and recycling services for almost all events and agree an event recycling policy must be created.
+Bakers Waste provides Leicester Racecourse with additional waste disposal and recycling services for almost all events.
 This will ensure Leicester Racecourse, Bakers Waste and third-party suppliers honour the environmental strategy laid out by Leicester Racecourse.

 It is vital to note that this is only the initial stages of an environmental strategy and something that will continuously be looked at, added to and enhanced throughout the working relationship.